Sometimes two halves don’t make a whole.

-Son E. B. enlisted in the Confederate Army in 1861, but by 1863—the year of Lincoln’s Emancipation Proclamation—Daggett was back on the family plantation.
+Son E. B., born in Missouri in 1838, enlisted in the Confederate Army in 1861, but by 1863—the year of Lincoln’s Emancipation Proclamation—Daggett was back on the family plantation.
 There in 1863 he fathered a child by Daggett plantation slave Matilda Smith.
 Because baby Jefferson was born to a slave woman, he had no birth certificate; on documents throughout his life his father was listed as “unknown.”
+(Sketch is from 1888.)

 In the 1870 census Jeff, then six, was listed as “Smith” in the Daggett household.
 He apparently had an older sister Catherine.
 Both are listed as “m” for “mulatto.”
 The two Turner children listed, George and Amanda, surely are relatives of Charles Turner, who was Ephraim M. Daggett’s son-in-law.
 Notice that two African-American members of the household—Mimee and Angeline—are listed by the Daggett surname.

 Notice, too, that Jeff’s father E. B. Daggett is not listed.
 In 1866, three years after Jeff was born, E. B. married Elizabeth Jane Marsh in Dallas.
 The couple moved to Bryan and to Waco before returning to Fort Worth.

 E. B. Daggett was a farmer in McLennan County in 1870.

 But by 1880 E. B. was back in Fort Worth, and his father, family patriarch and “capitalist” Ephraim Merrell, then seventy, was living with E. B. and his family.